researchapps/researchapps.github.io/_docs/1000_general_hpc_computing.md

 number: 1000
 ---

-Do you want to learn more about Linux, running jobs on a research cluster with SLURM, or about HPC architecture?
+Do you want to learn more about Linux, running jobs on an HPC research cluster, or about web applications?
 You've come to the right place!

 {% include toc.html %}

 ## Learning Resources

-We are putting together tutorials and templates for researchers at Stanford.
-[See our progress](/pages/all-tutorials), and please stay tuned for updates.
+We are putting together tutorials and templates for researchers, right now manifested as a collection of simple <a href="/pages/applications">application templates</a>.
+Please stay tuned for updates, and <a href="/support">reach out</a> if you are looking for consulting for a site or application.

 ## Linux and Unix